MolecularAI/maize/docs/docs/userguide.rst

    flow.check()

 :meth:`~maize.core.graph.Graph.check` ensures that all nodes are connected, that the types used are consistent, all non-optional parameters are set, and will attempt to run each node in it's designated environment (using :meth:`~maize.core.node.Node.prepare`) by loading modules, packages and ensuring all required software is available.
-It will also warn you if it finds cycles in your graph that could cause deadlocks.
 Running our constructed workflow is now just as simple as:

 .. code-block:: python